Goulburn Valley: History

 In 1824, Hume and Hovell on their return from Port Phillip, camped by the Goulburn River not far upstream of Seymour.
 In 1836 Major Mitchell crossed the Goulburn at Mitchellstown near Nagambie and soon afterwards overlanders and other early settlers began to use this crossing place on the Melbourne-Sydney route (now known as the Hume Highway).
 The mail service between Melbourne and Sydney had been operating for just a year when it was found that a better route was available using the "New Crossing Place" (now Seymour).

 Economy

-Industries in the Goulburn Valley include agricultural activities such as fruit growing and dairying, which supply processing plants in Shepparton and outlying towns such as Strathmerton and Tongala.
+Industries in the Goulburn Valley include agricultural activities such as fruit growing and dairying, which supply processing plants in Shepparton and outlying towns such as Kyabram and Cobram.
 This food processing industry produces around 25% of Victoria's rural output.
 The SPC Ardmona plant, founded in 1917 in Shepparton, is one of the world's largest fruit canneries.
 Other important agricultural activities include woolgrowing and cropping.
 Water for irrigation is sourced from Lake Eildon and Goulburn Weir, with Lake Eildon supplying over half the water used in the Shepparton irrigation district.